 Meetings: Planning occurs all year, with heavier focus two months prior to the event.
 Prom will be held May 6, 2016.

-Directors: Mr. Horne, Mr. Rothenburg, Mr. Shanks, Mr. Pethick
+Directors: Mr. Horne, Mr. Rothenburg, Mr. Shanks, Mr. Pethick, Ms. Perry

 Every other year, Barrie North students, staff, parents, and community members come together to produce a school musical.
-The last production was "Carry On," which had an original script written by retired teacher Jim Horne.
-This year's production is "Cabaret 2016," featuring music of The Beatles, a play called "At The End of The Day," and Broadway hits.
+The last couple of productions were "Carry On" and "Cabaret 2016", which had original scripts written by retired teacher Jim Horne.
 Other successful musicals included "Leader of the Pack: The Ellie Greenwich Story," "Little Shop of Horrors," "The Stories of Scheherezade," and "Seven Brides for Seven Brothers."
+This year's production is another original musical called "Forever More" which will feature ten original songs composed by Mr. Rothenburg, Mr. Horne, local songwriter Carol Harrison, and student Madeline.
 Rehearsals run at lunch times and after school for the cast and pit band.
 There are opportunities for students and staff to contribute on and off stage (e.g., producer, set design, set construction, painting, costumes, makeup, stage hands, stage manager, audio, lighting, promotion, sponsorship, etc.).